Ayami Nakajo

-Ayami Nakajo (中条 あやみ, Nakajō Ayami) is a Japanese-British actress and model who is affiliated with Ten Carat.
+Ayami Nakajo (中条 あやみ, Nakajō Ayami) is a Japanese actress and model who is affiliated with Ten Carat.

 Biography

 Early life

 Nakajō was born in Abeno-ku, Osaka in 1997.
 Her mother is Japanese and her father is British.
-She grew up in a family with her mother, father, and sister.
+She has an older sister twelve years her senior.

 She played badminton during high school as a junior.

-Model
+Career

+Modelling

 In 2011, she auditioned for the female fashion magazine Seventeen.
 She was selected in the Grand Prix with models such as Yua Shinkawa.

 In 2012, Nakajō first participated as a model in Tokyo Girls Collection in the 2012S/S season.

 In September 2017, Nakajō officially became an exclusive model for CanCam.

-Actress
+Acting

 In 2012, Nakajō debuted in the television drama, Miss Double Faced Teacher, as Yuyaku Umehara.

 In 2014, her first starring role in a film was Fatal Frame: The Movie.

+Personal life

+On May 1, 2023, she announced her marriage with Sogo Ichihara, the president of a company specializing in digital marketing.